MCGREGOR, TX — Former McGregor ISD Athletic Director and Head Football Coach Judd Thrash has been hired by Duncanville ISD.

-The school board approved a voluntary separation agreement after meeting for nearly a hour behind closed doors Friday night.
+The school board approved a voluntary separation agreement after meeting for nearly a hour behind closed doors on Feb 22.

 As soon as the closed meeting ended, the board came back and took a vote on the voluntary separation agreement.
 It was unanimous.

-Thrash will be paid "$116, 733.39 which is the total amount of salary remaining under his contract."
+Thrash was paid "$116, 733.39 which is the total amount of salary remaining under his contract."

 McGregor Superintendent James Lenamon issued a statement following the vote: